Héctor Herrera: Senior

 On 8 June 2017, he was listed on the roster for the 2017 FIFA Confederations Cup.
 He would go on to appear in all five matches as Mexico lost the third place play-off against Portugal with a score of 2–1.
 With three assists, Herrera finished as the assist leader of the tournament.

 On 28 May 2018, Herrera captained the national team in a scoreless draw to Wales in preparation for the World Cup.

 On 4 June, Herrera was included in the final 23-man squad for the tournament.
 In the first group stage match against Germany, which Mexico won 1–0, Herrera's performance was praised in particular.
 He would appear as a starter in all three group stage matches and the round-of-16 match against Brazil, where Mexico lost 2–0.

 In May 2019, Herrera issued a statement via Twitter confirming that he would not form part of the national squad participating at the CONCACAF Gold Cup, citing fitness concerns as well as wanting to decide his "professional future" as his contract with Porto was expiring.
 Under Gerardo Martino, he reappeared with Mexico in the friendly match against the United States on 6 September, and played all 90 minutes in El Tris 3–0 victory.
 The following month, Herrera captained Mexico in the CONCACAF Nations League fixtures against Bermuda and Panama, scoring off of a free kick layoff in a 5–1 victory against the former.

 In June 2021, Herrera participated in the Concacaf Nations League Finals, reaching the final against the United States, losing 2–3.
 He was included in the Best XI of the tournament.
 He participated in the subsequent CONCACAF Gold Cup, appearing as captain in the first two group stage matches due to Héctor Moreno being unfit.
 Losing the final to the United States 0–1, he was awarded the Golden Ball for best player of the tournament.

-On 5 June 2022, he played his 100th match for Mexico in a friendly game against Ecuador.
+On 5 June 2022, Herrera played his 100th match for Mexico in a friendly game against Ecuador.